 Where do you store the Halloween books?

-Think toy rotation but for books.
+Think of it like toy rotation, but for books.

-This list isn’t just for toddlers and preschoolers!
+This list isn’t just for little kids!

 RELATED: Looking for books just about the fall season?
 Check out Happily Ever Elephants.